thescriptninja/thescriptninja.github.io/_posts/2020-11-30-CDC-Internship-Process-2020-Cisco.md

 The first interview round was taken by a software developer at Cisco.
 In the beginning, he looked over my CV.
 On seeing open source projects in the CV, he asked me to share my GitHub profile.
 There were a few questions about recent projects, favorite programming language, etc.
 After the initial discussion, he asked me to open any code editor on my computer for live coding.
 The first problem was an easy one, related to hashing.
 The interviewer did not mention this explicitly, I had to figure it out myself after thinking over it for a while.
 After I had solved the problem satisfactorily, we had a discussion about hashing algorithms and their space-time complexity.
 The second question he asked was about regular expressions, where I had to develop a program to eliminate the names of people that matched a certain pattern.
 The regular expression approach did not strike me initially in the heat of the interview, so I resorted to working out other methods.
 The interviewer conceded that my methods worked in a sort of hacky manner, but the proper way to do it was through regex.
-The interview ended with the interviewer asking me questions about the work I was interested in working in the future.
+The interview ended with the interviewer asking me questions about the work I was interested in doing in the future.
 After leaving the interview, I was pretty satisfied but still had doubts about the answers I had given.

 #### Round 2